tunzor/nomad-pack-test/packs/hashicups/README.md

 # HashiCups

-This version of [HashiCups](https://github.com/hashicorp-demoapp) is meant to run on a Nomad cluster without the use of Consul for service discovery.
+[HashiCups](https://github.com/hashicorp-demoapp) is a demo webapp of a coffee shop application.
+This pack is configured to run on a Nomad cluster without the use of Consul for service discovery.